Types of Care

 Hospice providers with expertise in dementia can help families understand what to expect in the final stages of Alzheimer's and provide support throughout the end-of-life process.

 Hospice is a special way of caring for people who are terminally ill — and for providing support to their family.
-Rather than providing treatment, the primary purpose of hospice care is to manage pain and other symptoms during the last six months of life.
+The primary purpose of hospice care is to manage pain and other symptoms during the last six months of life where treatments focus on comfort rather than curing the underlying disease.

 Hospice care is provided by a team of specially trained providers, including doctors, nurses, home health aides, social workers, counselors, clergy and volunteers.
 Family is often very involved in the care.